UncleSocks/Aspin/README.md

 When specifying the `-N` or `--NUMBERS` argument, it will append a random number on each word.
 Similarly, when specifying `-S` or `-SPECIALCHARS`, it will also append a special character on each word.

 ## Roadmap
-I will be adding other Philippine dialect wordlists as wekk as English support.
-At the time of writing, I considered this project as a practice for OOP (Classes) and Python in genera but we will see where this would go.
+I will be adding other Philippine dialect wordlists.
+At the time of writing, I considered this project as a practice for OOP (Classes) and Python in general but we will see where this would go.